 Where to Stay in Olon

-When we decided to extend our stay, we stayed at The Sea Garden House.
-We LOVED this spot as well, it was a tiny bit more than we wanted to spend for a room, but it ended up being so worth it.
+We LOVED this hotel.
+Initially, it was a tiny bit more than we wanted to spend for a room, but it ended up being so worth it.
 The staff is sweet, their breakfasts each morning were delicious, and the property is one of the only spots on the beach—You just can’t beat it.

 Aside from all of that, they made excellent food on-site, so you didn’t even need to go out if you were hungry.
 They often have freshly caught seafood come in for the day too and would prepared specials for anyone who requested.